This page outlines how to create the key technical components required for distributing your container image solution with Google Cloud Marketplace.

 Repeat for any additional tags or images you'd like to add to your staging repository.
 A single image may have multiple tags.

-- Remember that pushing an image to your staging repository won't automatically make it visible to users; this only happens to the images of the tags that you select, and after publish.
+- Remember that pushing an image to your staging repository won't automatically make it visible to users; this only happens to the images of the tags that you select, after they are published.

 - A repository's scope is the single level of the folder its path